Bank of America Career Services Center

 The Career Information Center (CIC) houses a wealth of print and online information on every step of the career planning process, including: careers in all academic majors; occupations and industries; employer information; job hunting and interviewing; resume and cover letter samples; salary information and negotiation resources; and graduate schools.
 A career library assistant and peer career assistants are available to help you navigate the library of career-related information.

 Career Services offers credit-bearing courses for career planning, professional development, and job-search strategies.
 CN ED 100, Effective Career Decision Making, focuses on factors that influence decision making, career, and major choice and is available to first through fourth semester students.
 AG 100, CN ED 303 and LA 401 assist students in technical, education, and non-technical majors with their job search.
 Topics covered include determining career goals, identifying potential employers, formulating effective search strategies, preparing a resume, and improving interview techniques.

-Several hundred workshops and outreach programs are offered each year on a wide range of career topics such as resume writing, interview skills, job-search strategies, internships, and the graduate school process.
+Several hundred workshops and outreach programs are offered each year on a wide range of career topics such as career planning, resume writing, interview skills, job and internship search strategies, internships, and graduate school applications.

 Job Search/Graduate School

-To aid in plans after graduation, students will want to take advantage of many programs, such as On-Campus Interviewing and Nittany Lion Career Network.
-From October through April, more than 1000 employers conduct interviews in the Interview Center located on the second floor and hundreds more post a variety of job opportunities.
-Annually, numerous career and graduate school fairs occur where students can meet with representatives from companies and graduate schools to talk about internships, jobs, and grad/professional programs.
-The Education Credentials Service can assist students and alumni seeking teaching or administrative positions in elementary, secondary, or higher education.
+To aid in plans after graduation, students will want to take advantage of various opportunities to search for jobs and graduate programs.
+Nittany Lion Career Network and the On-Campus Interviewing program allow thousands of employers to conduct interviews in the Interview Center located on the second floor and/or post a variety of job opportunities.
+Annually, numerous career and graduate school fairs occur where students can meet with representatives from companies and graduate schools to talk about internships, jobs, and graduate or professional school programs.